-The Community Festival Fund is open to applications from everywhere throughout the Borough.
+The Christmas Festival Fund is open to applications from all villages and 3 of the towns throughout the Borough.
 Council does not prioritise applications from rural areas over others, awards of funding are made on the merit of the application form.